38. Slovenia and Croatia – 2014

 The city is inside the inner white limestone wall.
 The walls meant protection, and with limited space, the streets were necessarily very narrow.

-Just outside the walls were some low houses – these were quarantine houses.
+Just outside the walls were some low houses, quarantine houses.
 The city suffered greatly from the plague.
-Quarantine comes from the Italian word for 40, which is the number of days you were required to stay in quarantine to be sure that you were healthy if you had been traveling.
+Quarantine comes from the Italian word for 40, which is the number of days you were required to stay in quarantine.

 We walked on the city wall.
 It is about 1 1/2 miles of up and down stairs: strenuous but extremely rewarding.
-The walk is done in counter-clock direction only and can be entered in three places – therefore, it can be done sections.
+The walk is done in counter-clock direction only.
+The wall can be entered in three places – therefore, the walk can be done sections.
 The view of the city, the surrounding area, and the Adriatic were incredible.
 We just couldn’t stop taking pictures.

 We went to the old synagogue and museum.
 This is the second oldest synagogue in Europe and the only Jewish Museum in Croatia.
 In 1492 some of the Spanish Jews fled to tolerant, welcoming Dubrovnik.

-But in 1546, Zudioska street, where they Jews lived, was walled off with a gate that was locked at night.
+But in 1546, Zudioska street, where the Jews lived, was walled off with a gate that was locked at night.
 The ghetto was abolished in the early 1800s.
 The synagogue was small but beautiful.
-The ceilings are painted blue with Star of David on them.
+The ceiling is painted blue with a Star of David on it.
 The lamps are Oriental style and were obviously influenced by the Turkish Ottomans.
 There are only 40 Jews in town now.

 Mostar, Bosnia